Local dynamic viewing of static website via CGI wrapper

 Here’s the whole thing.
 As you can see, it just writes the minimum required HTTP header

-and then calls my static site generator program, zigdoc
+and then calls my static site generator program, zigdoc, with the $PAGE from the

 environment variable set in the Apache RewriteRule above.